daepan/Murpan_Diary/Resource/SSD/Compiler/Compiler의 기초.md

 ### Implementing Regular Expressions
 * Regular expressions can be implemented using **finite automata**
-* There ar two main kinds of finite automata
+* There are two main kinds of finite automata
 	* NFAs (nondeterministic finite automata)
 	* DFAs (deterministic finite automata)
 		* A DFA is like NFA, but with tighter restrictions: